-Today, you cross a deserted and rocky plateau, far from any human settlements.
-Short descent to the Dhechyang Khola River (black river) where there are many fossils.
-Climb to Sertang Pass (3945 m) where you enjoy a picnic amid a beautiful natural setting.
-Extraordinary view of the peaks of Dhaulagiri and Nilgiri ....
-Then descent via several plateaus to the village of Tangge.
+Today you cross a rocky desert plateau, far from any civilization.
+It is a short descent to Dhechyang Khola River (the black river) where you can find lots of fossils!
+From here, you climb to Sertang Pass (3945 m) for a picnic.
+Extraordinary views of the peaks of Dhaulagiri and Nilgiri await us.
+We descend via several stages to the village of Tangge.

 Day 13 Tangge - Cho Cha la pass (4210 m) - Chusang (2980 m)